The Min-Entropy of Classical-Quantum Combs for Measurement-Based Applications: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Atul Mantri for useful discussions about the security of the BQC protocol of \cite{mantri2017flow}, Simon Milz for insightful comments regarding quantum combs, Joshua Morris for invaluable suggestions regarding semi-definite programming resources, and Sofiene Jerbi for useful conversations regarding gflow and MBQC.
+We would also like to thank an anonymous reviewer for many helpful suggestions that improved the manuscript.
 We acknowledge support from the Austrian Science Fund (FWF) through DK-ALM: W$1259$-N$27$ and SFB BeyondC F$7102$, and from the University of Innsbruck.
 This work was also co-funded by the European Union (ERC, QuantAI, Project No. $101055129$).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.